SafirSDK/safir-sdk-core/src/dope/dope_main.ss/sql/mysql/README.txt

 MySQL/MariaDB needs one setting changed in my.cnf, otherwise Dope cannot work with large objects in the database.
 Set max_allowed_packet in the [mysqld] section to something large, e.g. 10M or 100M.

-Also make sure that your database is configured to use utf-8.